-The information contained herein shall take precedence over the original documents and all previous addenda (if any), and is appended thereto.
+The information contained herein shall take precedence over the original documents and all previous addenda (if any) and is appended thereto.
+This Addendum includes fifteen (15) pages.

-Offerors are to acknowledge receipt of this Addendum No. 1, including all attachments (if any) in the body of its proposal response.
-Proposal submitted without acknowledgement of receipt of this addendum may be considered nonconforming.
+The Offeror is to acknowledge receipt of this Addendum No. 1, including all attachments in its Proposal by so indicating in the proposal that the addendum has been received.
+Proposals submitted without acknowledgement of receipt of this addendum may be considered non-conforming.